 OVERVIEW: The Tribeca Film Institute offers a number of funding opportunities for both narrative and documentary films at various stages of production.
-They also take very good care of their alumni and make additional grants available for those that have gone through some of their programs, so getting your foot in the door can definitely pay considerable dividends.
+It also takes very good care of its alumni and make additional grants available for those that have gone through some of its programs, so getting a foot in the door can definitely pay considerable dividends.

-IP TAKE: Tribeca is all about keeping the filmmakers they support close, so membership and participation in their programs count for a lot.
-They even offer help with marketing, pitching, and audience development in some cases, so their backing can be a force multiplier.
+IP TAKE: Tribeca prioritizes keeping the filmmakers it supports close, so membership and participation in its programs count for a lot.
+It even offers help with marketing, pitching, and audience development in some cases, so its backing can be a force multiplier.

 Tribeca is as widely respected and prestigious as Sundance and offers just a few more grant opportunities to filmmakers of all ages.
 Certain types of films are eligible for certain types of grants, but not all of them are eligible for every grant: